jaimetur/PhotoMigrator/ROADMAP.md

 ## 3.0.0 (10/02/2025):
 ### TODO:
-- [x] Add option to remove All assets in Immich Photos
-- [ ] Add option to remove Albums in Immich Photos
 - [ ] Add option to remove All assets in Synology Photos
-- [ ] Add option to remove Albums in Synology Photos
+- [ ] Add option to remove Albums in Synology Photos (optinally all associated assets can be also deleted)
 - [ ] Update RELEASES-NOTES.md
 - [ ] Create a New Release in GitHub Production Repo